polterguy/polterguy.github.io/tutorials/getting-started/index.md

+## Getting started with Magic

+There are multiple ways to use Magic, depending upon whether or not you just want to try it out locally on your development machine, use the Docker images to more rapidly getting up to speed, or deploy it to your production server.
+In this section we'll walk you through all of your options, starting with the easiest method, to start out with Magic on your development machine.

-## Using the Docker image on your development machine
+### Using the Docker image on your development machine

-The simplest way to get started is to [download the docker-compose.yml file](https://github.com/polterguy/magic/releases/download/v8.9.3/docker-compose.yml), assuming you have [Docker](https://www.docker.com/products/docker-desktop) installed, and then execute the following in a terminal window where you saved the file.
+The easiest way to get started is to [download the docker-compose.yml file](https://github.com/polterguy/magic/releases/download/v8.9.3/docker-compose.yml), assuming you have [Docker](https://www.docker.com/products/docker-desktop) installed, and then execute the following in a terminal window where you saved the file.
 This is the exact same process for both Windows, Mac and Linux - And can also be extended to install Magic in your server or cloud of choice.
+Notice, you'll need to have [Docker installed](https://www.docker.com/products/docker-desktop) on your development machine if you want to follow this approach.

 ```
 docker-compose up
 ```

-Then when the Docker containers have started, open your browser and go to [http://localhost:5555](http://localhost:5555), and use the default configuration settings for MySQL.
-Type your name and email address when you generate a key pair, and Magic should work out of the box without having to mess with anything.
+Then when the Docker containers have started, open your browser and go to [http://localhost:5555](http://localhost:5555), and use the default configuration settings for MySQL, choose a root password, type your name and email address when you generate a key pair, and Magic should work out of the box without having to mess with anything.

 <div style="position:relative; padding-bottom:56.25%; padding-top:30px; height:0; overflow:hidden;margin-top:4rem;margin-bottom:4rem;">
 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/2gos7BvNFkI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-## Manual code setup
+### Manual code setup

 If you don't want to use Docker, you can also configure your development environment locally on your development machine using the code directly.
 If so you will first of all need the following components.